IBE160/SG-Gruppe-A/docs/epics.md

 2. Clicking the "Delete" button prompts the user with a confirmation dialog to prevent accidental deletion (e.g., "Are you sure you want to delete this application?").
 3. Upon confirmation, a request is sent to a new backend endpoint to delete the application record from the database.
 4. The item is immediately removed from the list on the dashboard without requiring a page reload.
+5. The deletion process is compliant with GDPR and Norwegian privacy regulations, ensuring data is properly removed (NFR002).

 **Prerequisites:** Story 3.6